Loop Models and $K$-Theory: Connection to the quantum Knizhnik--Zamolodchikov equation and combinatorics

 The $\tilde\Psi^{nc}_\pi$ are also known to satisfy a palindromy property:

 We are particularly interested in the combinatorial interpretation of the specialization $z_i=1$, which in geometric terms means keeping only the equivariance w.r.t.\ scaling.
-General properties of one-variable Hilbert series imply that all such specializations have a zero of order $\codim_{\mathfrak n_-} \mathcal O_\pi = k(k-1)$ at $t=1$.
+General pro\-perties of one-variable Hilbert series imply that all such specializations have a zero of order $\codim_{\mathfrak n_-} \mathcal O_\pi = k(k-1)$ at $t=1$.
 We thus denote

 According to \eqref{eq:palin}, we have $\Psi^{(1)}_\pi(1/t)=\Psi^{(1)}_\pi(t)$; it is therefore natural to use the loop weight $\beta=t^{1/2}+t^{-1/2}$ as a parameter, writing